depotate/Titanic-Analysis/README.md

 1. Data pre processing and cleaning to prepare it for model fitting.
 2. Feature analysis on data.
+3. Encoding of data when needed.
-3. New prediction models - K-Nearest Neighbour, XGBoost, Random Forest Classifier.
+4. New prediction models - K-Nearest Neighbour, XGBoost, Random Forest Classifier.
-4. Using best features for predictions in different models, cross-validation.
+5. Using best features for predictions in different models, cross-validation.
-5. Overall pipeline of machine learning: from getting data to making our predictions.
+6. Overall pipeline of machine learning: from getting data to making our predictions.

 ## References